ladycami/devkitx/examples/README.md

-# devtools-py Examples
+# DevKitX Examples

-This directory contains comprehensive examples demonstrating the functionality of the `devtools-py` package installed from PyPI.
+This directory contains comprehensive examples demonstrating the functionality of the `devkitx` package installed from PyPI.

 ## 📁 Example Files